Política de privacidad

 - updating and testing our security technology on an ongoing basis;

-- using secure servers to store your personal information;
+- using secure servers to store your personal data;

-- requiring proof of identity from any individual who requests access to personal information; and
+- requiring proof of identity from any individual who requests access to personal data; and

 - using Transport Layer Security (TLS) software or other similar encryption technologies to encrypt any payment transactions you make on or via our website.